azamkhanuk/dev_day/README.md

 # Dev Day

-A web app for a dev to help visualize daily tasks.
+A web app for web devs to help visualize daily tasks.